JohannesBuchner/pystrict3/README.rst

     bar(1, 2, 3)  ## error: wrong number of arguments

-pystrict3 checks that **classes are instanciated with the right number of arguments**, **methods are called with the right number of arguments**, and **only attributes are accessed which have been assigned somewhere**.
+pystrict3 checks that classes are instanciated with the right number of arguments, methods are called with the right number of arguments, and only attributes are accessed which have been assigned somewhere.
 This catches bugs before execution, for example when call signatures change to include an additional argument::